harbour/core/utils/hbmk2/doc/hbmk2.es_419.md

   - Tambien acepta Opciones de macros sustitución de comandos\.
 Incluya comando dentro de \`\`, y, si el comando contiene espacios, también entre comillas dobles\.
 F\.e\. "\-cflag==\`wx\-config \-cflags\`", o ldflags=\{unix&amp;gcc\}"\`wx\-config \-\-libs\`"\.
   - When multiple target type selection options \(\-hblib, \-hbdyn, etc\.\) are specified, the first one will be significant, the rest will be silently ignored\.
   - Libraries and object files built with/for CA\-Cl\*pper will not work with any supported platform/compiler\.
-  - Defaults and feature support may vary by platform/compiler\.
+  - Modos por defecto y soporte de características pueden variar por plataforma/compilador\.
-  - GNU Make or any C compiler specific make tool and MSYS \(on Windows\) are not needed to run hbmk2\.
+  - No se necesita  GNU Make u otra utilidad 'make' específica de un compilador C y MSYS \(en Windows\) para ejecutar hbmk2\.
   - \. \(punto\) pasado como primer parámetro activará la consola interactiva Harbour\.

   - \.hb, \.hrb o \.dbf file passed as first parameter will be run as Harbour script\.
 If the filename contains no path components, it will be searched in current working directory and in PATH\.
 If not extension is given, \.hb and \.hrb extensions are searched, in that order\. \.dbf file will be opened automatically in shared mode and interactive Harbour shell launched\.
 Non\-standard extensions will be autodetected for source and precompiled script types\.
 Note, for Harbour scripts, the codepage is set to UTF\-8 by default\.
 The default core header 'hb\.ch' is automatically \#included\.
 The default date format is the ISO standard: yyyy\-mm\-dd\.
 The default GT is 'gtcgi', unless full\-screen CUI calls are detected, when 'gtwin' \[\*\] is automatically selected \(except for INIT PROCEDUREs\)\.
-  - You can use key &lt;Alt\+V&gt; in interactive Harbour shell to paste text from the clipboard\.
+  - Puede usar las teclas &lt;Alt\+V&gt; en la consola interactiva Harbour para pegar texto del portapapeles\.
   - Values marked with \[\*\] may be host platform and/or configuration dependent\.
 This help was generated on 'win' host platform\.